demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### msgraph-list-sharepoint-sites

 ***
 Returns a list of the tenant sites.
+This command requires the 'Sites.Read.All' permission.

 #### Base Command